StefH/RestEase-Client-Generator/README.md

 | Array Type | Array type to use.
 The default is Array 'T[]'.
 | Fail on OpenApi Errors | Don't generate the file if errors are detected when parsing the specification file.
 The default value is 'false'.
 | Use DateTimeOffset | Use DateTimeOffset instead of DateTime.
 The default value is 'false'.
+| Namespace for the Api | Append this namespace for the Api.
+The default value is 'Api'.
+| Namespace for the Models | Append this namespace for the Models.
+The default value is 'Models'.

 ### Interface
 | Name | Description |